turbulenz/gargantia_editor/README.md

 ## Introduction

-This repository contains all the code required to run and edit the first level of [Gargantia Sky Courier](http://fly.gargantia.jp) a 3D arcade flight simulator based on the [Turbulenz Engine](https://github.com/turbulenz/turbulenz_engine).
-The article on [Modern.ie](http://modern.ie) gives an introduction to the project and some of the interesting technology that you can find here, while this readme contains all the technical info you need to get up and running!
+This repository contains all the code required to run and edit the first mission of [Gargantia: Sky Courier](http://fly.gargantia.jp) a 3D arcade flight simulator based on the [Turbulenz Engine](http://github.com/turbulenz/turbulenz_engine).
+The developer teardown article on [Modern.IE](http://www.modern.ie/en-us/demos/gargantia) gives an introduction to the project and the technology, while this README contains all the technical info you need to get up and running!

 ## Installation